 As much as I wanted to rest, I ended up dealing with SSI (for Jess).
 Last week I received a second notice that I had missed an appointment, however, I never received the first notice.
 The letter threatened to end her services if I didn’t respond.
 All previous calls I made had gone into voicemail.
 The third time was a charm and did get to a person.
 It was then I learned my contact person only works part-time, so I was fortunate that she answered.
 A phone meeting has been scheduled and the problem resolved.
 That’s a win.

 Even though today wasn’t great, we are all on the mend and Mondays are still my favorite day.
 As I read this, I realize my life is ordinarily boring and I’m okay with that.
-These are times I can catch my breath.
+At least it gives me time to catch my breath.